LordDemonos/Quarm.Guide/_posts/2024-05-29-iksar-necromancer-leveling-guide.md

 ### Levels 1-4:

->Mobs: Decaying Skeletons, Large Scorpions, and various critters near the pit.
+Mobs: Decaying Skeletons, Large Scorpions, and various critters near the pit.<br>
->
->Notes: Loot bone chips from skeletons; these can be sold to other players or used in necromancer spells.
+Notes: Loot bone chips from skeletons; these can be sold to other players or used in necromancer spells.

 ### Levels 4-8: